Okonomi-yaki

 • bonito flakes

-2. Heat up a frying pan, and pour the mixture. (about 1 ladle) Once the bottom is set and colored, turn it over by using 2 spatulas.
-The trick in turning it over is the timing and speed.
-Make sure that one side is completely cooked, or it will break apart while you are flipping it over.
+3. Grease a frying pan and heat up over medium heat.
+Pour 1/4 of the mixture (about 1 ladle) into the pan, and cook until the bottom sets.
+Once the bottom is set and golden, flip it over using 2 spatulas.
+The trick to flip is the timing and the speed.
+Make sure that the bottom is completely cooked, or it will break apart while flipping.

-3. Cook another side.
-Place in a plate and decorate with sauce, mayonnaise, bonito flakes and ano-nori.
+6. Move to a serving plate, and decorate with the sauce, mayonnaise, bonito flakes and ano-nori.
+Repeat with the remaining.

 10 Comments on “Okonomi-yaki”